 The Land of Parcheesopoly

 Co-create a giant sidewalk chalk board game in the street!
 Roll dice.
 Hop, twirl, squawk, recite, wiggle.
 Make up rules, build it bigger.
 The Land of Parcheesopoly is designed to instigate connection and interaction with friends and strangers through movement, laughter, manipulation and negotiation of rules, cheating when appropriate, and ridiculousness.
-Originally presented at the Northern Spark Festival in June 2013 in Lowertown, Saint Paul with support from Irrigate, Parcheesopoly was remounted for several Open Streets events in Minneapolis and Saint Paul throughout the summer and fall.
+Originally presented at the Northern Spark Festival in June 2013 in Lowertown, Saint Paul with support from Irrigate, Parcheesopoly was remounted for several Open Streets events in Minneapolis and Saint Paul throughout 2013-2015.
 Thanks also to support from Artify Hamline Station for the St. Paul game.
 The game evolves throughout the day as players add to the board with their own instructions and alter routes and rules of play.
 Examples might include the basics such as “Go back 2 spaces” or “Roll again” as well as creative action commands like “Make a funny face at someone you don’t know.”
 “Recite a seven word poem about honey badgers.”
 “Sing a song you hated as a child.”
 “Pretend you are wearing a funny hat.”
 You can view a list here of all the instructions participants created at the first playing during Northern Spark, some with links to photos and videos.

 See more 2013 photos: